 Pancras Square, Kings Cross, Richard Davies

 Design Museum exhibition (2009)

 With a style that is restrained, quiet and thoughtful, David Chipperfield is of one of Britain’s leading architects.
 He has a huge international reputation and completed buildings in China, Japan, Italy, USA, Spain and Germany.
 Chipperfield produces subtle and sophisticated buildings, from museums to homes, with an acute sensitivity for materials and a powerful awareness of their environment.

 This comprehensive overview looked at key moments in his development as well as at major recent projects including the Museum of Modern Literature in Marbach, Germany, the America’s Cup Building in Valencia, Spain, the newly completed Neues Museum in Berlin and the Hepworth Museum in Wakefield, Yorkshire.

-Zaha Hadid (1950-) has defined a radically new approach to architecture by creating buildings, such as the Rosenthal Center for Contemporary Art in Cincinnati, with multiple perspective points and fragmented geometry to evoke the chaos of modern life.
+Zaha Hadid (1950-2016) defined a radically new approach to architecture by creating buildings, such as the Rosenthal Center for Contemporary Art in Cincinnati, with multiple perspective points and fragmented geometry to evoke the chaos of modern life.